 Now in his 27th year as Director of Athletics at Georgia Regents University Augusta, Clint Bryant has firmly established himself as one of the top administrators and leaders and advocates for equality in the state of Georgia, the Southeast and in the nation.

-Named the Division II AD of the Year for the Southeast Region by NACDA (National Association of Collegiate Directors of Athletics) in the summer of 2007, Bryant was recently selected to the NCAA’s Division II 40th Anniversary Team for his collegiate efforts as a standout men’s basketball player at Belmont Abbey (N.C.)
+Named the Division II AD of the Year for the Southeast Region by NACDA (National Association of Collegiate Directors of Athletics) in the summer of 2007, Bryant was also selected to the NCAA’s Division II 40th Anniversary Team for his collegiate efforts as a standout men’s basketball player at Belmont Abbey (N.C.)
 College.
 On Oct.
-5, 2013, Bryant will be inducted into the BAC Hall of Fame.
+5, 2013, Bryant was inducted into the BAC Hall of Fame.

 He oversees a 13-sport Athletics department that has consistently battled for conference and regional honors.
 Under Bryant’s leadership, Jaguar programs have enjoyed prosperity on and off the playing fields and courts.

 GRU Augusta has enjoyed unprecedented success over the last seven seasons, with 43 Jaguar teams qualifying for NCAA Regional competition -- including seven in 2011-12 -- while 28 of the teams earned national rankings in their respective sports.
 In May, 2012, GRU Augusta was named the recipient of the Peach Belt Conference Presidents’ Academic Award, a first for the University.

 Highly visible and respected on the local, regional and national levels, Bryant brings an infectious enthusiasm to the university.
 Bryant’s work with the NCAA and USA Basketball has brought national attention to the GRU Augusta Athletics programs.
 In July, 2012, Bryant was honored by the Minority Opportunities Athletic Association (MOAA) with the Distinguished Service Award, the highest award given by the association.